Informatica to increase employee numbers in Dublin to 250 people

 The company, which listed in 1999, was taken private in April 2015 after being acquired by Permira and the Canada Pension Plan Investment Board.
 Microsoft and Salesforce Ventures also came onboard as backers of the company following that $5.3 billion deal.

-Mr Charavarthy confirmed the company is focused on going public again but would not be drawn on when it might do so.
+Mr Chakravarthy confirmed the company is focused on going public again but would not be drawn on when it might do so.

 “We believe there is a lot of organic growth for the company but (we) are also constantly on the lookout for suitable acqusitions,” he said.